Sam Fender: 2021–2023: Seventeen Going Under

-The album's front cover depicts Fender sitting on a low brick wall near an alley he often used with a group of teenagers when he was 15 to smoke marijuana in a vacant lot in Meadow Well, known for its 1991 riots and extreme poverty.
-Fender appeared on The Tonight Show Starring Jimmy Fallon on 10 November 2021, where a performance of "Spit of You" recorded at the Low Lights Tavern in North Shields was played.
-He also presented a BBC Four documentary on the life of Alan Hull, named Lindisfarne's Geordie Genius: The Alan Hull Story, which featured contributions from Sting, Elvis Costello, Mark Knopfler, Dave Stewart, and Peter Gabriel.
+Fender presented a documentary on the life of Alan Hull, named Lindisfarne's Geordie Genius: The Alan Hull Story, which featured contributions from Sting, Elvis Costello, Mark Knopfler, Dave Stewart, and Peter Gabriel.
 It was broadcast by BBC Four on 26 November 2021.
 In December 2021, The New York Times wrote that Fender "is fast becoming one of Britain's biggest rock acts".
 Seventeen Going Under was the eleventh best-selling vinyl album of 2021 in the UK.

-"Seventeen Going Under" peaked at number three on the UK Singles Chart in the week ending 13 January 2022, after twenty-five weeks on the chart.
-On 8 February 2022, he received the award for Best British Alternative/Rock Act from Ronnie Wood at the 42nd Brit Awards at the O2 Arena in London.
-He dedicated the win (in part) to the North East Homeless centre, which was followed by a song performed live.
-Furthermore, Adele held him in great esteem in her British Album of the Year acceptance speech at the Brit Awards, where he was nominated in the same category.
+"Seventeen Going Under" peaked at number three on the UK Singles Chart in the week ending 13 January 2022, after 25 weeks on the chart.
+Fender received the Brit Award for British Rock/Alternative Act the following month at the 2022 Brit Awards.
+He dedicated the win (in part) to the North East Homeless centre.
 Fender embarked on a UK-headline arena tour to support Seventeen Going Under, which began on 20 March and included shows at Wembley Arena, OVO Hydro Arena, and also 3Arena in Dublin, Ireland.
-Tickets for all UK arena dates, including the two nights at Wembley Arena, sold out "as soon as they went on sale".
-On 19 May, "Seventeen Going Under" earned Fender the Ivor Novello Award for Best Song Musically and Lyrically from the British Academy of Songwriters, Composers, and Authors.
-He supported the Killers on 5 and 6 June at London's Emirates Stadium.
-On 24 June, Fender was the last act to perform right before headliner Billie Eilish on the Pyramid Stage at Glastonbury Festival.
-He appeared as a special guest for the Rolling Stones at the 65,000-capacity British Summer Time Hyde Park on 3 July 2022, scheduled the day after Adele's two sold-out shows at the same place.
-Fender headlined a sold-out show to 45,000 people at London's Finsbury Park on 15 July 2022.
+On 19 May, "Seventeen Going Under" earned Fender an Ivor Novello Award in the category of Best Song Musically and Lyrically.
+He supported The Killers on 5 and 6 June at Emirates Stadium.
+On 24 June, Fender performed on the Pyramid Stage at Glastonbury Festival 2022.
+He appeared as a special guest for The Rolling Stones at British Summer Time Hyde Park on 3 July 2022.
+Fender headlined a show to 45,000 people at Finsbury Park on 15 July 2022.
 It marked his largest headline show at this point.